kbwal/IsoNet2/README.md

 ```

 ### 2.2.2a denoise
 If you have access to even/odd paired tomograms, as we do in this tutorial, we recommend using `denoise` before generating masks.
-This increases SNR, providing comparable results to running `refine` and using the corrected tomograms to generate the mask as done in the *IsoNet2* paper. `--epochs 20` should be sufficient for making masks. `--CTF_mode network` multiplies the network input with the CTF, analogous to missing wedge mask application.
+This increases SNR, providing comparable results to running `refine` and using the corrected tomograms to generate the mask as done in the *IsoNet2* paper. `--CTF_mode network` multiplies the network input with the CTF, analogous to applying the missing wedge mask during training.

 ```
-isonet.py denoise tomograms.star --epochs 20 --CTF_mode network --gpuID <ids>
+isonet.py denoise tomograms.star --CTF_mode network --gpuID <ids>
 ```

 ### 2.2.2b predict